mir-pucrs/concon-front-end/README.md

          }
          ```
 #### Login/logout issues
-* Two alterations have to bo done to not to have issues when redirect in login/logout due to differences between the root path of the website and the root local path of the website:
+* Two alterations have to be done to not to have issues when redirect in login/logout due to differences between the root path of the website and the root local path of the website:
     * *Login*: go to
  ```
  '/conconexp/conconexp/settings.py'
  ```
  and change the variable _LOGIN_REDIRECT_URL_ to just '/', removing the 'conconexp' of it;

     * *Logout*: go to
   ```
  '/conconexp/conconexp/urls.py'
  ```